 To clear the spectrum of seismic sensor signal from 50 Hz interference and its harmonics, let’s use software implementing an adaptive filtering algorithm, which is a part of ZETLab kit (during the adaptation, some corrections are automatically added to the algorithm together with feedback for the purpose of optimizing system performance parameters )

-to get an adequate result based on which we can identify direction to the vibration source.
-Function of mutual correlation between two seismic sensors is shown on Figure 9, where the correlation peak is shown with the line.
-This peak may appear due to effect of the searched object on soil, but it is impossible to check it at this stage.
+to get an adequate result based on which we can identify the direction to the vibration source.
+The function of mutual correlation between two seismic sensors is shown in Figure 9, where the correlation peak is shown with the line.
+This peak may appear due to the effect of the searched object on soil, but it is impossible to check it at this stage.

 Figure 9.
 Function of mutual correlation between two sensors